Seeing the BIG picture

 “Drawing out ideas” with Business and Industry I am very fortunate to be able to “picture ideas” with some of the most innovative and world class businesses and industries.
 My visual storytelling approach helps business and industry to draw out their ideas and visualise their goals.
 You can see how my graphic recording below also … Continue reading Business & Industry

 Communities of Health I am so inspired by those who work, help and support the health of our communities whether that be through medical research, not-for-profit organisations, our on-ground practitioners or those who gather to make a difference.
 I try to volunteer my creative services where I can to support these amazing communities of health, as … Continue reading Community & Health

 “Picturing ideas” for Education I’m very fortunate to be able to work with the education sector, Education Departments and research organisations to help schools, universities and education providers ‘Picture their ideas‘ through visual storytelling.
 Below are some examples of how I have drawn out the ideas of our educators, researchers and students.
 I just love my job!!
-Bullying & Cyber-bullying – … Continue reading Schools and Universities
+Ministerial Student Advisory Council … Continue reading Schools and Universities